openresty/lua-nginx-module/README.markdown

 Controls the maximum number of "running timers" allowed.

-Running timers are those timers whose user callback functions are still running.
+Running timers are those timers whose user callback functions are still running or `lightthreads` spawned in callback functions are still running.

 When exceeding this limit, Nginx will stop running the callbacks of newly expired timers and log an error message "N lua_max_running_timers are not enough" where "N" is the current value of this directive.